antimodular/Level-of-Confidence/development source code/readme.md

 #Level of Confidence - development branch

 ## Introduction
-The software version that needs to be use for exhibition purposes can be downloaded here:
+The software version that needs to be used for exhibition purposes can be downloaded here:

 <http://lozano-hemmer.com/software/level_of_confidence/Nivel_de_Confianza_v21.zip>